Cissy Houston: The Drinkard Singers

 Houston first began singing in the sibling jubilee quartet, the Drinkard Four, at the age of five.
-A little while later, they changed the name to the Drinkard Jubilairs and then, after the inclusions of sisters Lee and Marie ("Reebie"), the Drinkard Singers.
-Houston contended in her 2013 book, Remembering Whitney: A Mother's Story of Love, Loss and the Night the Music Died, that the group didn't sing professionally until radio announcer Joe Bostic hired them to open for Clara Ward and Mahalia Jackson at the first ever gospel showcase, named the "Negro Gospel and Religious Music Festival" at Carnegie Hall in October 1951.
+A little while later, they changed the name to the Drinkard Jubilairs and then, after the inclusions of sisters Lee and Marie ("Reebie") by 1943, the Drinkard Singers.

+Houston contended in both her 1998 memoirs, How Sweet the Sound: My Life with God and Gospel and her 2013 book, Remembering Whitney: A Mother's Story of Love, Loss and the Night the Music Died, that the group didn't sing professionally until radio announcer Joe Bostic hired them to open for Clara Ward and Mahalia Jackson at the first ever gospel showcase, named the "Negro Gospel and Religious Music Festival" at Carnegie Hall in October 1951.
 Not long after that, the group sang on Bostic's Gospel Train New York radio show, becoming regulars on the program.
+During this period, the group recorded several singles for Savoy Records and toured at various churches throughout the Eastern Seaboard.

+During this time, Houston was romantically involved with Sam Cooke, then lead singer of the Soul Stirrers and the two were even engaged at one point but eventually Houston broke it off because Cooke was "wild".

-In two October dates in 1954 and 1957, the group, which now included Houston's adopted niece Judy, joined Sister Rosetta Tharpe and Mahalia Jackson as one of several gospel acts to perform at the Newport Jazz Festival, leading to appearances on two live albums recorded at the festival in those years.
-Shortly after their second Newport performance, they landed a recording deal with RCA Victor Records where they recorded and released the album, A Joyful Noise, in 1958, which made history as one of the first gospel albums to be released on a major label.
+In October 1957, the group, which now included Judy Clay, joined Sister Rosetta Tharpe and Mahalia Jackson as one of several gospel acts to perform at the Newport Jazz Festival, leading to appearances on a live album recorded at the festival that year.

+Shortly after the Newport performance, they landed a recording deal with RCA Victor Records where they recorded and released the album, A Joyful Noise, in 1958, which made history as one of the first gospel albums to be released on a major label.

 By the early 1960s, the group landed on the Sunday morning television gospel show, TV Gospel Time.
-By the end of 1962, however, the group had permanently separated due to Houston's growing career as a session vocalist for secular recording artists.
+By the end of 1963, however, the group had permanently split due to the other Drinkard members settling with their families and Houston's growing career as a session vocalist for secular recording artists.

 The Sweet Inspirations

+Cissy (top right) with the Sweet Inspirations in 1967.

-By the early 1960s, Houston's nieces Dionne and Dee Dee, Sylvia Shemwell and their close friend Doris Troy had found success under the group the Gospelaires, singing background for various artists including The Drifters.
-One night, around late 1961, when Dionne Warrick began working with producer Burt Bacharach, Houston's then-boyfriend, John Houston Jr., who managed the Gospelaires, convinced Houston to replace Dionne for a session for Canadian-American rockabilly singer Ronnie Hawkins.
-After John Houston showed her the money she had made from the session, Houston was convinced to begin a professional singing career as a session vocalist, the group soon found themselves singing for artists such as Solomon Burke, Ben E. King and The Drifters.
+By the early 1960s, Houston's nieces Dionne and Dee Dee, Sylvia Shemwell and their close friend Doris Troy had found success under the group the Gospelaires, singing background for various artists including the Drifters.
+One night, around September 1961, when Dionne Warrick began working with producer Burt Bacharach, Houston's then-boyfriend, John Houston Jr., who managed the Gospelaires, convinced Houston to replace Dionne in a recording session for Canadian-American rockabilly singer Ronnie Hawkins.
+After John Houston showed her the money she had made from the session, Houston was convinced to begin a professional singing career as a session vocalist and quit working at RCA Electronics.